czyys/dustforceguide/README.md

 ### Walldash ###

 To perform a walldash you can’t be holding ‘down’ or the direction towards the wall.
-If you're having troubles getting walldashes because of this it's usually not a bad idea to not hold any direction keys when starting a walldash.
+If you're having trouble getting walldashes because of this it's usually not a bad idea to not hold any direction keys when starting a walldash.
 The magneting works exactly the same like with walljumping.

 Interestingly you can cancel a walldash with a walljump even after you leave the wall but are still within magneting distance.
 Make sure to delay jumping after walldashing enough.